vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Partner keys

-In addition to the normal [Authentication](#authentication) we offer _partner keys, which let a partner make API cals on behalf of a merchant.
+In addition to the normal [Authentication](#authentication) we offer _partner keys_, which let a partner make API cals on behalf of a merchant.

-If you are a Vipps Partner that is managing agreements on behalf of other Vipps Merchants you can use your own credentials to authenticate, and then send the `Merchant-Serial-Number` to identify which of your Vipps Merchant you are acting on behalf of.
+If you are a Vipps Partner that is managing agreements on behalf of other Vipps Merchants you can use your own credentials to authenticate, and then send the `Merchant-Serial-Number` header to identify which of your Vipps Merchant you are acting on behalf of.
 The `Merchant-Serial-Number` must be sent in the header of all requests.

 Including the [Optional HTTP Headers](#optional-vipps-http-headers) too will make it easier to investigate problems, if anything unexpected happens.
 Partners may re-use the values of the `Vipps-System-Name` and `Vipps-System-Plugin-Name` in the plugins headers if having different values do not make sense.

 Here's an example of headers (please refer to the [OpenAPI/Swagger specification](https://vippsas.github.io/vipps-recurring-api/)